le0daniel/graphql-tools/readme.md

     // You can use a classname for lazy loading or an instance of this type class.
     // You can register object-types, interfaces, enums, input-types, scalars and unions
+    // See: Defining Types
     $schemaRegistry->register(Type::class);

     // You can extend types and interfaces with additional fields
+    // See: Extending Types
     $schemaRegistry->extendType('Lion', function(TypeRegistry $registry): array {
         return [
             Field::withName('species')->ofType($registry->string())